laberning/openrowingmonitor/docs/Architecture.md

 ### gpio.js

 `gpio.js` is a small independent process, acting as an interrupt handler to the signals from the gpio-pin 17.
-The interrupthandler is the only part of OpenRowingMonitor that should run with extreme low latency as it determines the time between impulses.
+It translates the interrupts into a stream of times between the interrups (which we call *CurrentDt*).
+The interrupthandler is the only part of Open Rowing Monitor that should run with extreme low latency as it determines the time between impulses.
 Latency in this process will present itself as noise in the measurements of *CurrentDt*.
-To OpenRowingMonitor it provides a stream of measurements that needed to be handled.
+To Open Rowing Monitor it provides a stream of measurements that needed to be handled.

 ### Server.js

 `Server.js` orchestrates all information flows and starts/stops processes when needed.
 It will:

-* Recieve (interrupt based) GPIO timing signals from `gpio.js` and send them to the `RowingStatistics.js`
+* Recieve (interrupt based) GPIO timing signals from `gpio.js` and send them to the `RowingStatistics.js`;
-* Recieve (interrupt based) Heartrate measurements and sent them to the `RowingStatistics.js`
+* Recieve (interrupt based) Heartrate measurements and sent them to the `RowingStatistics.js`;
-* Recieve the metrics update messages from `RowingStatistics.js` (time-based and state-based updates of metrics) and send them to the webclients and blutooth periphials
+* Recieve the metrics update messages from `RowingStatistics.js` (time-based and state-based updates of metrics) and distribut them to the webclients and blutooth periphials;
-* Handle user input (through webinterface and periphials) and instruct `RowingStatistics.js` accordingly
+* Handle user input (through webinterface and periphials) and instruct `RowingStatistics.js` to act accordingly;
+* Handle escalations from `RowingStatistics.js` (like reaching the end of the interval, or seeing the rower has stopped) and instruct the rest of the application, like the `WorkoutRecorder.js` accordingly.

 ### RowingStatistics.js

-`RowingStatistics.js` recieves *currentDt* updates, forwards them to `Rower.js` and subsequently inspects `Rower.js` for the resulting state and metrics.
-Based on this inspection, it updates the finite state machine of the session state and the associated metrics (i.e. linear velocity, linear distance, power, etc.).
-It maintains the following states:
+`RowingStatistics.js` recieves *currentDt* updates, forwards them to `Rower.js` and subsequently inspects `Rower.js` for the resulting strokestate and associated metrics.
+Based on this inspection, it updates the finite state machine of the sessionstate and the associated metrics (i.e. linear velocity, linear distance, power, etc.).
+It maintains the following sessionstates:

 ```mermaid
 stateDiagram-v2